willielibet/gt-bootcamp-quiz-app/README.md

 ## 1. Overview:

-To help familiarize you with these tests and allow you to use the skills covered in this unit, this week’s homework invites you to build a timed coding quiz with multiple-choice questions.
-This app will run in the browser and will feature dynamically updated HTML and CSS powered by JavaScript code that you write.
+This is a timed-coding quiz with multiple-choice questions.
+This app will run in the browser and will feature dynamically updated HTML and CSS powered by JavaScript code.
 It will have a clean, polished, and responsive user interface.
+The quiz has 10 questions.
+Ten seconds are taken off for each wrong answer.
+If you run out of time, you get zero.
+Otherwise, your score is equal to the time when you finished answering all questions.

 ## 2. Directory Structure